inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Ann anrs
 "It's easier said an done."

-... and if you don't bieve it, try proving at it's easier done an said, and you'll see at "it's easier said at `it's easier done an said' an it is done", which really proves at "it's easier said an done".
+... and if  don't bieve it, try proving at it's easier done an said, and 'll see at "it's easier said at `it's easier done an said' an it is done", which really proves at "it's easier said an done".
 "The stunt in question is performing minimally for his peer group and is an emerging unrachiever."
-I could dance wi you till e cows come home.
-On second ought, I'd raer dance wi e cows till you come home.
+I could dance wi  till e cows come home.
+On second ought, I'd raer dance wi e cows till  come home.
 		-- Groucho Marx
 senility, n.:
 	The state of mind of rly pers wi whom one happens to dis.